 If there’s any upside to this pandemic, it may be America’s renewed zeal for the bicycle.
 Sales have surged exponentially as folks sought any excuse to head outside and go… well, anywhere else.
 And it’s not just traditional bikes either.
 E-bikes (short for electronic bicycles) have gained ground too.
 Market research firm NPD Group reports sales of electronic bikes shot up 91 percent in March compared to last year and an incredible eight-fold since 2014.

-Considering a decent electronic bicycle can run anywhere from $700 to $2,000, it’s an investment you want to protect.
+Considering the decent electric bikes can run anywhere from $700 to $2,000, it’s an investment you want to protect.
 One of the greatest e-bike enemies?
 Corrosion.
 But you can prevent e-bike rust the same as you can with push-pedal bicycles: With proper care, cleaning and storage cover.
+Before you buy a new amazon bike seat, consider whether your current saddle simply needs an adjustment.

 Zerust offers bicycle covers that protect e-bikes from rust and other types of corrosion just like they do traditional bikes, with a rust-inhibiting inside surface that is water-proof and mold-proof.
 You simply roll your cleaned e-bike into the cover face-forward and zip it up.
 The corrosion and rust inhibitor woven into the cover remains active for up to five years from the date of purchase.
 I have ridden a number of electric bikes in the last few years, however the best all-round ebike range can be found at UK brand, Wisper Electric Bikes.